purushartha01/Talent-Skills-Alliance/README.md

+# Talent & Skills Alliance

-Steps to install and use the Talent & Skills Alliance Portal:
+### Steps to install and use the Portal:
+1. Install the